Revision Date: 01/30/2023

 Boca Raton, FL 33431

 Highly toxic by inhalation.
-Highly toxic by ingestion.

 TARGET ORGANS: Kidney, liver, lungs, brain.

-Acute toxicity, Oral (Category 2)
+Acute toxicity, Oral (Category 2).

-Acute toxicity, Inhalation (Category 2)
+Acute toxicity, Inhalation (Category 2).

-Specific target organ toxicity – repeated exposure (Category 2)
+Specific target organ toxicity – repeated exposure (Category 2).

-Acute aquatic toxicity (Category 2)
+Acute aquatic toxicity (Category 2).

-Chronic aquatic toxicity (Category 2)
+Chronic aquatic toxicity (Category 2).

-GHS Label elements, including precautionary statements
+GHS Label elements, including precautionary statements:

-Signal Word Danger
+Signal Word Danger.

-H300 + H330 Fatal if swallowed or inhaled
+H300 + H330 Fatal if swallowed or inhaled.

-H373 May cause damage to organs through prolonged or repeated exposure
+H373 May cause damage to organs through prolonged, or repeated exposure.

-H411 Toxic to aquatic life with long lasting effects
+H411 Toxic to aquatic life with long lasting effects.

 H250 Catches fire spontaneously if exposed to air.

-P220 Keep/Store away from clothing/combustible materials
+P220 Keep/store away from clothing/combustible materials.

-P260 Do not breath dust/fume/gas/mist/vapours/spray.
+P260 Do not breath dust/fume/gas/mist/vapors/spray.

-P264 Wash hands thoroughly after handling
+P264 Wash hands thoroughly after handling.

-P273 Avoid release to environment
+P273 Avoid release to environment.

-P284 Wear respiratory protection
+P284 Wear respiratory protection.

-P310 Immediately call Poison Center or doctor/physician
+P310 Immediately call Poison Center or doctor/physician.